bbyars/mountebank/CONTRIBUTING.md

    the `delete` attribute is set to "true", the file is deleted.

-As the doc tests get unwieldy to work with at times, I will often comment out all files except the one I'm troubleshooting in `functionalTest/html/docsIntegrityTest.js`.
+As the doc tests get unwieldy to work with at times, I will often comment out all files except the one I'm troubleshooting in `mbTest/web/docsIntegrityTest.js`.

 ### Performance tests

-I only have a few of these, to ensure a flat memory usage under normal circumstances and to ensure that the application startup time doesn't increase over time (as was happening as more package dependencies were added).
 Performance testing is a key use case of mountebank, so if you have experience writing performance tests and want to add some to mountebank, I'd be eternally grateful.
-These are run in a special CI job and not as part of the pre-commit script.
+These are run in a special CI job and not as part of the pre-commit script, and exist in the `mbTest/perf` directory.

 ### Debugging